kubernetes-sigs/ingress2gateway/pkg/i2gw/emitters/agentgateway/README.md

 the agentgateway emitter will suppress those upstream headers.
 Configure the desired CORS behavior via the Ingress NGINX CORS annotations so it is enforced by the gateway.

+#### Access Logging

+The agentgateway emitter supports projecting access logging behavior via:

+- `nginx.ingress.kubernetes.io/enable-access-log`

+This is mapped into `AgentgatewayPolicy.spec.frontend.accessLog`:

+- `enable-access-log: "true"` → emit `spec.frontend.accessLog` (default access logging behavior)
+- `enable-access-log: "false"` → emit `spec.frontend.accessLog.filter: "false"` (disable access logs)

+**Notes:**

+- ingress-nginx enables access logs by default when this annotation is absent.
+- The emitter only projects access-log behavior when the annotation is explicitly present on the source Ingress.

 #### Basic Authentication

 The agentgateway emitter supports projecting Basic Authentication from the following Ingress NGINX annotations: